 Hyperinflated lungs: What does it mean?

-Hyperinflated lungs are often seen in people with chronic obstructive pulmonary disease (COPD) — a disorder that includes emphysema.
-Certain lung problems, such as asthma and cystic fibrosis, also can cause hyperinflation.
+Certain other lung problems, such as asthma and cystic fibrosis, also can cause hyperinflated lungs.